 The best beach walkers should allow for tool-free disabling so they can be transported quickly.
 Most beach wheelchairs are bulky in terms of size because of the design and wheels of your standard walker.
 Because of this make sure that the beach walker can be disabled quickly and without the need for tools.

 Can you rent a beach walker?
 Yes.
 This depends on what beach you are at but there are places that offer beach walkers for a flat fee per day.
-We recommend calling the hotel you’re staying out of the city to inquire about where to rent a beach walker.
+We recommend calling the hotel you’re staying in the city to inquire about where to rent a beach walker.

 How much does it cost to rent a beach walker?
 Depending on the location you can expect to pay anywhere from &75 for the day all the way up to $395 or more for the week.